esmedrano/note-taker-app/README.md

 # note-taker-app

 To use:
-1. Download file
+1. Download and unzip file
-2. Install dependencies
+2. Open comand line and install dependencies- all the ones you need are imported at the top of main.py
-3. run main.py
+4. run main.py

 pygame is just so easy to use... right?